 I can help support you to confront whatever obstacles are preventing you from enjoying intimacy, love, and self-acceptance.
 Through our work together, you can begin to transform self-sabotaging and negative beliefs and tap into your inner strength to live life more deeply and authentically.

 I take an integrative approach to therapy, combining cognitive behavioral, psychodynamic, gestalt therapy as well as meditation and mindfulness to help you access inner contentment and wholeness.
-When I work with clients, I create an individualized plan based on your unique concerns and life situation.
+When I work with people, I create an individualized plan based on your unique concerns and life situation.

 Therapy sessions are carried out in a warm, safe, and trusting environment.
-I want clients to feel comfortable to discuss whatever feelings arise, be it painful memories, grief, anxiety, depression, loss, loneliness, shame, guilt, self-loathing, abandonment, relationship struggles, unworthiness, or fear.
+I want people to feel comfortable to discuss whatever feelings arise, be it painful memories, grief, anxiety, depression, loss, loneliness, shame, guilt, self-loathing, abandonment, relationship struggles, unworthiness, or fear.

 More Info About My Practice